-Strategic Objective 2: The SEAS Development Team will focus on fundraising efforts that support our DEI priorities, including increasing student financial assistance to help mitigate barriers to accessing an education, and highlight the SEAS DEI Funds that seek to enhance DEI programmatic activities and support for students.
+Strategic Objective 2: The SEAS Development Team will focus on fundraising efforts that support our DEI priorities, including increasing student financial assistance to help mitigate barriers to accessing an education, and highlight the SEAS DEI Funds that seek to enhance

+DEI programmatic activities and support for students.

 - 1. Continue to focus on student financial support as a top priority to better assist the students who attend SEAS, and to broadly diversify our community of learners. - 2.
 Highlight the DEI Initiative Fund, DEI Fellowship, and Dr. Carroll B. Williams Fund for Black Excellence on our online giving page. - 3.
+With the launch of the next university-wide capital campaign, embed our outlined DEI priorities within our SEAS fundraising efforts. - 4.
 The Development Team will meet annually with internal stakeholders to discuss progress on garnering financial support for DEI fundraising priorities.